 Digital audio workstation (DAW)

-Inevitably, these have already entered our conversation, as the relationship between your chosen computer platform and software needs to be made in tandem.
-A modern DAW provides an entire recording environment, with multiple tracks which can be assigned to audio (for recording ‘real-world’ instruments through microphones or line-level sources such as guitars, basses and hardware synths), as well as ‘virtual instrument’ software tracks, through which you can trigger sounds hosted within your DAW and from third-party software instrument manufacturers.
+Inevitably, the relationship between your chosen computer platform and software needs to be made in tandem.
+A modern DAW provides an entire recording environment, with multiple tracks which can be assigned to audio (for recording ‘real-world’ instruments through microphones or line-level sources such as guitars, bass and hardware synths), as well as ‘virtual instrument’ software tracks, through which you can trigger sounds hosted within your DAW and from third-party software instrument manufacturers.

 The right DAW choice is a balance between its strength of functionality in the musical areas in which you’re most interested, its complexity and capability, the computer platform(s) on which it will run, its cost and its future expandability.
 Read user accounts about stability and watch YouTube videos showing you how each DAW works; there are a lot of resources online to help you get a sense of which might be the best fit for you.